|

 described as "Victorian" after the reign of Queen Victoria, who ruled

 England from 1837 until her death in 1901.
+The styles, fashions, and tastes associated with the Victorian era

 emerged shortly before Queen Victoria’s accession and continued beyond her

-death to about the beginning of World War I. Consequently, the period of
+death to about the beginning of World War I.

-Factory in nineteenth-century England. |
+| Factory in nineteenth-century England. |

-Queen Victoria’s reign witnessed great economic, political and social changes.
+Queen Victoria’s reign witnessed great economic, political, and social changes.
 The Industrial Revolution, which brought about factory production and the use of steam-powered machinery, dominated the culture and economy of both Europe and America during the nineteenth century.
 Large factories equipped with steam-powered machines appeared in every major Western nation.
-The mechanization of various industries and mass production greatly reduced the cost of household furnishings, making them available to a broader spectrum of the population.
+The mechanization of various industries and mass production greatly reduced the cost of household furnishings, making them available to a broader segment of the population.

 During Victoria’s reign, the middle class emerged as a powerful force in society, acquiring immense wealth and exerting a strong influence on government.
 This new class provided a sizable and eager market for the flood of manufactured goods that appeared as a result of mechanization.